amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 **macro reference**<br/>
 Identifies a macro for invocation or exporting.
 Must always be unambiguous.
-Lexically scoped, and never a "forward reference" to a macro that is declared later in the document.
+Lexically scoped.
+Cannot be a "forward reference" to a macro that is declared later in the document;
+these are not legal.

 **module**<br/>
 The data entity that defines and exports both symbols and macros.